-- (7) making a BSB report on behalf of the person raising the concern, or assisting them in making such a report; - (8) support in lodging a complaint with the Judicial Conduct Investigations Office, if the concern relates to the conduct of a judge; - (9) support in lodging a complaint with the Solicitors' Regulatory Authority, if the concern relates to the conduct of a solicitor; - (10) support in accessing counselling or external advice; - (11) ongoing monitoring of the person whose behaviour caused the concern; and - (12) ongoing support for anyone involved who may benefit from it. - 37.
-Where the conduct in issue is particularly serious, including a repeated series of incidents or including any incident involving any form of assault, the person seeking to resolve the matter shall encourage the person raising the concern to raise a formal complaint. - 38.
-The person who raised the concern will be kept informed of the outcome of any action taken, and a record will be kept. - Raising a formal complaint - 39.
-Employees who wish to raise a complaint formally should do so through the Employee Grievance Procedure, which is available in the "Staff Resources" section of the intranet. - 40.
-Other persons working within chambers who wish to raise a complaint formally should do so through Chambers' Equalities Procedures, available on the equality and diversity section of Chambers' website. - 41.
+- within Chambers and may pursue the matter independently if, in all the circumstances, it is considered appropriate to do so. - 41.
+The person who raised the concern will be kept informed of the outcome of any action taken, and a record will be kept. - Raising a formal complaint - 42.
+Employees who wish to raise a complaint formally should do so through the Employee Grievance Procedure, which is available in the "Staff Resources" section of the intranet. - 43.
+Other persons working within Chambers who wish to raise a complaint formally should do so through Chambers' Equalities Procedures, available on the equality and diversity section of Chambers' website. - 44.
 Formal complaints will be dealt with in accordance with Chambers' Equality Procedures.
-Where they relate to the conduct of an employee, they will also be dealt with in accordance with the Disciplinary Procedure. - 42.
+Where they relate to the conduct of an employee, they will also be dealt with in accordance with the Disciplinary Procedure. - 45.
 Chambers will investigate complaints in a timely and confidential manner.
 The investigation will be conducted by someone with appropriate experience and no prior involvement in the complaint, where possible.
-Some allegations may require formal investigation by an external party.

-- 43. Where your complaint is about an employee, we may consider suspending them on full pay or making other temporary changes to working arrangements pending the outcome of the investigation.
+Some allegations may require formal investigation by an external party. - 46.
+Where a complaint is about an employee, we may consider suspending them on full pay or making other temporary changes to working arrangements pending the outcome of the investigation.
 The investigator will also meet with the alleged harasser or bully to hear their account of events.
-They have a right to be told the details of the allegations against them, so that they can respond. - 44.
-Where your complaint is about someone other than an employee, we will consider what action may be appropriate to protect you and anyone involved pending the outcome of the investigation, bearing in mind the reasonable needs of Chambers and the rights of that person.
-Where appropriate, we will attempt to discuss the matter with the third party. - 45.
-We will consider any request that you make for changes to your own working arrangements during the investigation.
-For example, employees may ask for changes to duties or working hours so as to avoid or minimise contact with the alleged harasser or bully. - 46.
+They have a right to be told the details of the allegations against them, so that they can respond. - 47.
+Where a complaint is about someone other than an employee, we will consider what action may be appropriate to protect the complainant and anyone involved pending the outcome of the investigation, bearing in mind the reasonable needs of Chambers and the rights of that person.
+Where appropriate, we will attempt to discuss the matter with the third party. - 48.
+We will consider any request made for changes to a complainant's own working arrangements during the investigation.
+For example, employees may ask for changes to duties or working hours so as to avoid or minimise contact with the alleged harasser or bully. - 49.
 It may be necessary to interview witnesses to any of the incidents mentioned in your complaint.
-If so, the importance of confidentiality will be emphasised to them. - 47.
-As a general principle, the decision whether to progress a complaint is up to you.
-However, we have a duty to protect all individuals working within chambers and may pursue the matter independently if, in all the circumstances, we consider it appropriate to do so.
+If so, the importance of confidentiality will be emphasised to them.